zhoumin2/dpdk-ci-site/README.md

 # CI Website for DPDK Community Lab

-This is a Django-based website and API for the DPDK performance test lab.
+This is a Django-based website and API for the DPDK Community Lab.

 ## Local Installation

 Python3.6+ is required.

+Dependencies: `python3 python3-pip nodejs npm libldap2-dev libsasl2-dev`

 Try using the `./configure` script to create the environment.